 I had been in Bali for three days and didn’t do a whole lot.
 A bike tour through the rice fields around Ubud seemed like a fun thing to do.
 The tour started with a visit to the Tegalalang rice fields, just north of Ubud.
-Upon arrival I almost had to cry, what a tourist trap.
+Upon arrival I almost had to cry, what a tourist trap this is.
 It’s not as authentic as people want to make you believe it is.
 I took a few quick shots and got back onto the van.
 The next stop was at a Luwak coffee place but I didn’t find it interesting at all, it kind of felt like it was a compulsory thing to do.

 After being on the way for an hour I still hadn’t seen a bike.
 As I started to wonder if I hadn’t made a major mistake by joining this tour, we continued our journey.
 Soon after we reached Kintamani village from where we had stunning views of Gunung Batur, the Batur volcano.
 Here we exited the van, were given some food (a banana pancake, what else?) and assigned a bike.
 Plus a helmet, of course.
 Our guide Stone explained to us that cycling around Ubud can be pretty dangerous and that we’d be on the main road for the first part of the bike tour.
 Eventually we would reach the country side to continue our journey and from there onwards the ride would be easier.